 - Polycystic Ovaries

-- women with polycystic ovary syndrome may have infrequent or prolonged menstrual periods, have excessive levels of male hormone (androgen) and their most frequent symptoms are hirsutism (excess hair), abdominal obesity, and menstrual irregularity.
+- women with polycystic ovary syndrome may have infrequent or prolonged menstrual periods, have excessive levels of male hormone (androgen), and their most frequent symptoms are hirsutism (excess hair), centripetal obesity, and menstrual irregularity.
 It is one of the most common disorders in women and its prevalence is estimated between 5 and 20%.

-- time shifts can influence the hormonal cycle, women who make drastic dietary changes, severe exercise, or a major emotional life change may be responsible for irregular cycles.
-It is therefore important to maintain an adequate and balanced eating habit.
+- time changes can influence the hormonal cycle.
+Women who make drastic dietary changes, severe exercise practice or a major emotional life change may have irregular cycles.
+Therefore, it´s important to maintain an adequate and balanced dietary habit.

-- is one of the main enemies because it affects the production of cortisol, increasing its levels which are reflected in the production of estrogen and progesterone later, again explaining menstrual delays and the presence of nausea.
+- is one of the main enemies because it affects the production of cortisol, increasing its levels.
+This increase is reflected in subsequent estrogen and progesterone production, again explaining menstrual delays and the presence of nausea.

 - Thyroid hormone alterations

-- excess (hyperthyroidism) or defect (hypothyroidism) of thyroid hormones results in problems achieving pregnancy or carrying a pregnancy to term, miscarriages, problems in pregnancy and premature birth.
-In addition, they are associated with anovulation and abnormal menstrual cycles.
+- too much (hyperthyroidism) or too little (hypothyroidism) thyroid hormones results in problems in achieving or carrying a pregnancy to term, miscarriages, pregnancy problems or premature delivery.
+In addition, these alterations are associated with anovulation and abnormal menstrual cycles.

-- the ingestion of certain medications can cause amenorrhea (absence of menstruation), antipsychotics, antidepressants and a bad ingestion of oral contraceptives are examples of this.
+- the intake of certain medications can cause amenorrhea (absence of menstruation).
+Some examples could be antipsychotics, antidepressants and poor oral contraceptive intake.

-- Among these patients the use of vaginal progesterone sometimes delays menstrual bleeding, and can cause a delay in intestinal emptying, causing nausea and emotional changes, which are often confused with pregnancy symptoms.
+- in these patients, the use of vaginal progesterone sometimes delays menstrual bleeding.
+In addition, it can cause a delay in bowel emptying, resulting in nausea and emotional changes that are often mistaken for pregnancy symptoms.

-As we have just seen, there are many causes that can cause a delay in menstruation after an assisted reproduction treatment, so if you have any doubt, do not hesitate to see your specialist, he will surely clarify all your doubts.
+As we have just seen, there are many causes that can lead to a delay in menstruation.
+Therefore, if you have any doubts, don´t hesitate to contact a specialist